Pentax Q vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Pentax Q does not provide wifi capability.

-Both the Pentax Q and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the Pentax Q and the A6000 have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the Pentax Q and A6000 can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Pentax Q or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.